 - (i) A minimum of 18 credits (15 credits for BSc.
-Information Technology) at Level 1, and 30 credits at Levels 2 and 3 must be taken from in-Faculty courses. - (ii) Specific programmes may require more than the minimum number of credits. - (iii) Exemptions from specific parts of the degree programme may be obtained under the provisions of Section I, Exemptions & Transfers (below). - (iv) Students are expected to pursue three foundation courses as part of their degree (See Appendix IV). - (c) Have a Programme GPA of at least 2.00.
+Information Technology) at Level 1, and 30 credits at Levels 2 and 3 must be taken from in-Faculty courses. - (ii) Specific programmes may require more than the minimum number of credits. - (iii) Exemptions from specific parts of the degree programme may be obtained under the provisions of Section K, Exemptions & Transfers (below). - (iv) Students are expected to pursue three foundation courses as part of their degree (See Appendix IV).
+Students may substitute one foundation course (except for English Language/Writing courses) with a foreign language at the level of their competence.
+Students may choose from any modern language, Caribbean sign language or non-native Caribbean vernacular language course.
+Exemptions may also be granted by the Board for Undergraduate Studies based on specific circumstances. - (v) Students who substitute a foundation course with a Level 1 foreign language, and then proceed to minor/major in that language will be required to have a minimum of 33 credits across the Level 1 and Foundation courses. - (c) Have a Programme GPA of at least 2.00.